dbvimpec/dsc-v3-tableau-data-visualization-introduction/README.md

 1. **Know your audience:** The first step in creating a good data visualization is to know your audience.
 Who will be looking at your data, and what are their needs and interests?
 Tailor your visualizations to the intended audience to ensure that they are effective and useful.

 2. **Choose the right type of visualization:**
-There are many different types of visualizations, including bar charts, line charts, scatter plots, and more.
+There are many different types of visualizations, including bar charts, line charts, scatter plots and more.
 Choose the type of visualization that best represents your data and supports your message.

 3. **Keep it simple:**
 One of the most important principles of data visualization is simplicity.
 A good visualization should be easy to read and understand.
 Avoid clutter and unnecessary elements that can distract from the main message.